Kunlong1994/lab3/Installing-OpenCV.md

 sudo /etc/init.d/dphys-swapfile start
 ```

-## Install node-opencv into a project
+### Install node-opencv into a project

-Now that you have OpenCV installed, let's create a new NodeJS project and install the `node-opencv` package.
+Now that you have OpenCV installed, let's create a new NodeJS project and install the [node-opencv package](https://www.npmjs.com/package/opencv).
 This will allows us to use OpenCV with NodeJS.

-### Create a new project
+#### 1. Create a new project

 First, create a new project directory where we can test the library